filecoin-project/filecoin-docs/content/en/get-started/store-and-retrieve/troubleshooting/index.md

 ---
 title: "Troubleshooting"
 description: "Running into problems with Filecoin storage and retrieval?
 Check out these troubleshooting steps."
+lead: "Running into problems with Filecoin storage and retrieval?
+Check out these troubleshooting steps."
 draft: false
 images: []
 type: docs